Spectrum Research, Inc.

 California State Labor Laws Concerning Overtime & Doubletime (Double-time) are Stringent

 In January of 2000, new overtime regulations went into effect for the state of California.
 Hourly workers working more than 8 hours in a work day must be paid mandatory overtime pay for all hours over 8 hours.
-Additionally, workers working more than 12 hours must be paid double time.
+Additionally, workers working more than 12 hours in a workday must be paid double time.
 Workers working 7 days straight in a single work week must be paid overtime for their first 8 hours on the 7th day, and double time after 8 hours.

 California Division of Labor Standards Enforcement can assess penalties.